Continued fractions over non-Euclidean imaginary quadratic rings: Classical Properties

 \section{Classical Properties}

-This section rifles through Hensley's litmus test for continued fractions \cite{hensley}.
-Essentially, the hallmarks of the nearest integer algorithm over $\bZ$ are retained at the expense of constants that grow with the magnitude of the discriminant.
+This section rifles through Hensley's litmus test for continued fractions (Section 5.2 of \cite{hensley}).
+Essentially, properties of the nearest integer algorithm over $\bZ$ are retained at the expense of constants (meaning with respect to $n$ and $z$) that grow with the discriminant magnitude $|\Delta|$.